Plumbing and Heating Technology

 Associate in Science Degree

-The Associate in Science Degree in Plumbing and Heating is a program offered jointly through the Plumbing Department and the Heating Department.
+The Associate in Science Degree in Plumbing and Heating is a program offered jointly through our Plumbing and Heating Departments.

 The four quarter plumbing portion of the program includes the study of basic tools; methods of fabrication; fitting identification and usage; drainage; waste and venting; water piping methods and design; sewage disposal and treatment; water sources and distribution; and household and industrial maintenance.